 Dr. Derry Roopenian, The Jackson Laboratory

 Mice homozygous for the B2mtm1Unc targeted mutation have little if any MHC class I protein expression on the cell surface.
 There are few CD8+ cytotoxic T-cells and under some circumstances a compensatory increase in CD4+ cytotoxic T-cells.
-Immune responses involving CD8+T-cells are severely deficient providing a model to assess the role of CD8+ cells and class I MHC in various experimental systems.
+Immune responses involving CD8+ T-cells are severely deficient providing a model to assess the role of CD8+ cells and class I MHC in various experimental systems.
+Other traits of B2M deficient mice include: NK cells deficiency, NK1+ T cells deficiency and decreased levels of serum Ig.
+Some forms of lupis autoimmunity are severely reduced.
+(Christianson, J Immunol 156:4932-9, 1996).
 Hemachromatosis has been noted in certain genetic backgrounds (Rothenberg BE, Voland JR, Proc Natl Acad Sci USA 93:1529-34, 1996).
 In an attempt to offer alleles on well-characterized or multiple genetic backgrounds, alleles are frequently moved to a genetic background different from that on which an allele was first characterized.
 This is the case for the strain above.
-It should be noted that the exact expression pattern of the allele could vary from that originally described.
+It should be noted that the phenotype could vary from that originally described.
 We will modify the strain description if necessary as published results become available.